 Prevention: Use stoves sensibly.
 No smoking or naked flames in or near the tent.
 Protect against sunburn.

-- Run cold water over the burn for at least 10 minutes. - Cover the burn with a clean, smooth dressing.
+- Run cold water over the burn for 20 minutes. - Cover the burn with a clean, smooth dressing.

 Call your supervisor immediately if you suffer a burn or scald of any size.

 2) Cuts and Grazes